superlinked/superlinked/framework/reference/dsl/space/image_space.md

             If None, uses the default cache directory.
 Defaults to None. embedding_engine_config (EmbeddingEngineConfig, optional): Configuration for the embedding engine.
             Defaults to EmbeddingEngineConfig().
+        salt: (str | None, optional): Enables the creation of identical spaces to allow different weighted event definitions with them.

     Raises:
         InvalidInputException: If the image and description fields are not